Hops Growing Tips for success

 The struggle was real for this hop, which was planted upside down and grew from the bottom of the rhizome backwards out of the soil.
 When in doubt, go ahead and plant your rhizome horizontally to avoid causing your new babies this trauma.

 We normally harvest our rhizomes in February and begin shipping at the beginning of March.
-However, this year Oregon has been hit with a cold weather system that has kept our hops field under snow, so the schedule is around 2 weeks behind.
+However, sometimes weather throws this off.
+For example, in 2023 Oregon was hit with a cold weather system that has kept our hops field under snow, so the schedule was around 2 weeks behind.
+We will send you an email when your hops have shipped, and you can follow us on Facebook or Instagram for updates on when we start shipping.

 Pre-ordering helps to insure you get the best selection.
 When you receive your rhizomes you can keep them in the refrigerator in the plastic bags they came in for up to three months.
 Take care they don’t dry out or make them too moist and cause them to rot.
 Never, ever, EVER put your hops in the freezer.
 They WILL die.